Pronouns are words used to avoid repetitions of a noun.

 We can use the relative pronoun which for things and who for people.

 We can use that for both of them.
-Please note that we can sometimes omit this pronoun.
+Please note that we can sometimes leave out this pronoun.

 Which and that are used to add secondary/additional information, while which can be used to avoid the repetition of that.

-We have three main Relative Pronouns: Which, That and Who.
+We have three main relative pronoun: Which, who and that.

 — “This is the restaurant which has an Italian menu.” = Which is the relative pronoun that refers to things.